DFE-Digital/rsd-frontdoor/docs/complete_fd_rules.md

 **9 - 2025-10-02**
 - remove notes feature flag from test and prod to allow for "clean" testing.
 Notes will need releasing after all tasks due to TmpData buglets
+- add various tasks routes (10 in total) using a regex pattern

 **8 - 2025-08-28**
 - add notes, internal contacts and task list to dev, feature flagged in test/prod